10exe/PunchThatPaywall/README.md

 2. Click the extension icon in your browser toolbar
 3. Choose one of the available options:
    - Use "Remove Paywall" to bypass the paywall
+   - Use "Paywall Buster" as an alternative bypass method
+   - Use "Smry" to access content via the smry.ai proxy service
    - Use AI features to get a summary or analysis
    - Check archived versions of the page